Defendants have a right to know their available options.

 Two types of plea bargains limit a defendant’s exposure to a harsh sentence.
 A Cobbs Agreement or Cobbs Plea is an agreement with the judge that sets the maximum sentence the judge can impose at sentencing.
 A Killebrew Agreement is an agreement between the prosecution and defense for a specific sentence.
 If the judge intends to exceed the agreed sentence, the defendant can withdraw their plea and either renegotiate a new plea or take their case to trial.
 One of the differences between a plea bargain and a trial is that a judge’s discretion is not limited to an agreed-upon maximum sentence following a jury conviction.

 Michigan Criminal Defense Attorney – Fighting to Reverse Criminal Convictions

-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience in all areas of criminal defense in both state and federal courts.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience in all areas of criminal defense in state and federal courts.
 If you, or a family member, were wrongfully convicted and you would like a lawyer to try and have the conviction set aside or reversed, it is crucial that you have the best possible legal assistance.
-Regardless of your issue, if you call our firm, we will take the time to talk with you, answer all of your questions, and address each of your concerns.
+Regardless of your issue, if you call our firm, we will take the time to talk with you, answer your questions, and address your concerns.
 We have a team of lawyers who collaborate on every case and work together to provide the best possible defense for every client.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.